rogerhu/compsci_guides/Minimum-Knight-Moves.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-    - Start from `{0,0}`.
+1. Start from `{0,0}`.
 The distance to `{0,0}` here is `0`.
 Add this position to queue.
-    - Keep performing BFS from each point present in the queue.
+2. Keep performing BFS from each point present in the queue.
 At each step poll a point and explore all 8 possible tiles where the knight can land and add those points to the queue if not visited.
-    - Thus each point reaches one more hop to the neighbor.
+3. Thus each point reaches one more hop to the neighbor.
 And eventually reaches the target node.

 ⚠️ **Common Mistakes**

-*
+* Avoid visiting the same cell again.
+You can realize that the problem is symmetric, i.e. all 4 of (±x, ±y) will have the same solution, so restrict the solution space to the first quadrant.
+It's possible to reach (x, y) by going 1 step out of Q1 then returning to Q1, so max you can go out of Q1 is 2 steps in either direction.

 ## 4: I-mplement